On this website you can find more information about posttraumatic stress disorder and the contents of the BEPP treatment.

 News about BEPP

 Brief Eclectic Psychotherapy for PTSD (BEPP) is an evidence based treatment for posttraumatic stress disorder (PTSD).
-It is recommended by the American Psychological Association (APA) and the International Society for Traumatic Stress Studies (ISTSS).

 .Following its detailed review and independent analysis of the findings of the systematic review, the APA Guideline Development Panel (GDP) strongly recommends the use of the following psychotherapies/interventions (all interventions that follow listed in alphabetical order) for adult patients with PTSD: cognitive behavioral therapy (CBT)2, cognitive processing therapy (CPT), cognitive therapy (CT), and prolonged exposure therapy (PE).
 The panel suggests the use of brief eclectic psychotherapy (BEP), eye movement desensitization and reprocessing (EMDR), and narrative exposure therapy (NET).
 There is insufficient evidence to recommend for or against offering Seeking Safety (SS) or relaxation (RLX).
 For medications, the panel suggests offering the following (in alphabetical order): fluoxetine, paroxetine, sertraline, and venlafaxine.
 There is insufficient evidence to recommend for or against offering risperidone and topiramate,